thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 The first particularity of a monocrystalline law is in the use of the Schmid tensor to project the tensors of the stresses in the resolved shear stress.The Schmid tensor is determined from the normal to the slip plane and the direction of the slip.
-The second particularity lies in the introduction of an interaction matrix which weigths hardening according to the type of interaction considered.
+The second particularity lies in the introduction of an interaction matrix which weights hardening according to the type of interaction considered.
 The last particularity is the introduction of the orientation of the crystal material for the elastic and the plastic modelization.